 And like Sequoia, they look at the existing alternatives they’re the competitors.
 Again, they look at the unique value proposition.
 They have channels as well, which the Business Model Canvas has as well, and cost structure and revenue streams.
 But something which I can find interesting is that they talk about the unfair advantage.
 So this is linked a little bit to the unique value proposition, and how you’re going to stand out versus your competitors.
 But it’s okay.
 What is making you the ones who are going to win?
 Why are you going to win?
 Is it because you have a lot of money.
 You have this expertise, you have this access to a network that nobody else has this technology.
 Maybe you have a patent or whatever.
 So what’s your unfair advantage?
 And then importantly, something else that’s missing from the other ones is key metrics.

 What I do just want to finish on is my own take on this and very briefly, and I mentioned this a little bit at the beginning.
 But those of you are my clients and I know you’re listening, which is great because it’s such a great way to really compliment the work that we’re doing together.
 I have a little bit like both Ash and Alexander sort of modified there are those that have come before me, I’m standing on the shoulders of giants.
 So I’m really taking the core bits of the different proposal.
-It’s still a one pager.
-I have the customer problem solution and so on.
+It’s still a one-pager.
+I have the customer, problem, solution and so on.
 And a couple of differences though and things that I think are really important.
 So I have the purpose, which of course Sequoia very clearly calls out as well.
-But for me that’s not just the business purpose that is also you, your personal purpose.
+But for me, that’s not just the business purpose, that is also your personal purpose.